-How to Fertilize the Lawn
+How to Use Lawn Fertilizer

-Feeding a lawn is very simple.
+Fertilizing a lawn is very simple.
 In fact, a typical subdivision lawn will take less than 20 minutes.
 Here’s how to do it.

 Spreaders fall into two main categories: broadcast and drop.
 Scroll down to learn more about spreaders and the best ways to use them in your lawn.
 Adjust spreader settings.
 Each fertilizer product has a unique spreader setting for correct coverage.
 Check the bag to make sure you’re selecting the proper setting for your individual spreader.

-Feeding around the perimeter first will allow you to feed the rest of the lawn without worrying about missing any of the edges.
-Using the EdgeGuard® feature on a Scotts® broadcast spreader helps you avoid getting fertilizer in garden beds, on sidewalks, or on driveways.
+Feeding around the perimeter first will allow you to fertilize the rest of the lawn without worrying about missing any of the edges.
+Using the EdgeGuard® feature on a Scotts® broadcast spreader helps you avoid getting grass food in garden beds, on sidewalks, or on driveways.

-- Fill in the middle.
 Similar to a mowing pattern, feed your lawn by walking back and forth in straight lines while slightly overlapping with each pass.

 Just like we need more nutrients than water can provide to survive, so does your lawn.
 Feeding your lawn 4 times a year with a product like Scotts® Turf Builder® Lawn Food helps it stay green and grow thick.
 Maintaining a thick, lush lawn helps prevent weed seeds from sprouting and moving in.
 Check out our article, The Benefits of Fertilizing Your Lawn, to learn more.

-Choosing the Right Fertilizer Product
+Choosing the Right Lawn Fertilizer Product

 All lawns are different, and selecting the right fertilizer product to meet your lawn’s needs may seem overwhelming at first.
 Don’t worry.
 Scotts has the right product to meet all of your lawn fertilizer needs.
 All Scotts® Turf Builder® granular fertilizer products feed for up to 2 months, and each application should be spaced 6 to 8 weeks apart.